Community-Based Participatory Research: Theory and Methods

 SPH PH 803

-This course provides an overview of history, theory and methods for working in partnership with communities to conduct research for action.
-Through a combination of lectures, discussion, case-studies, we will explore the history of research as a tool of colonialism and exploitation; the role of particular communities in revolutionizing research funding and infrastructure for the benefit of and in service to communities; theoretical, ethical, and methodological considerations for research partnerships among professionally trained and academic researchers and non-academic/professional researchers; and specific examples from local research initiatives.
-The course trains students in the skills to form research questions, consider the priorities and efforts of diverse steak holders to conduct anti-racist research, and to identify appropriate methods and procedures in response to such questions.
+This course provides an overview of history, theory, and methods for working in partnership with communities to conduct research for action.
+Through a combination of lectures, discussion, and case-studies, we will explore the history of research as a tool of colonialism and exploitation; the role of particular communities in revolutionizing research funding and infrastructure for the benefit of and in service to communities; theoretical, ethical, and methodological considerations for research partnerships among professionally trained and academic researchers and non-academic/non-professional researchers; and specific examples from local research initiatives.
+The course trains students in the skills to form research questions, and to identify appropriate methods and procedures in response to such questions (e.g., photovoice, participatory mapping, and power sharing).
 The class is highly participatory and requires student discussion.
 Each session begins with a voluntary “check-in” where every student is invited to discuss key impressions and take-homes from the past week’s class and/or questions or observations from the assigned reading that students hope to discuss in the ~3-hour class period.
-This course may be of interest to MPH CAPDIE and SPH PhD students.
+This course may be of interest to MPH students in the EH&J or CAPDIE certificates and SPH PhD students.
 It may also interest students at Wheelock, the School of Theology, and the School of Social Work.

 Note that this information may change at any time.
 Please visit the MyBU Student Portal for the most up-to-date course information.